Understanding the Exam Process

 Civil service assessments may include anywhere from one to three components that will be combined in a weighted average.
 Details on the components and their weights are included in each job advertisement.
 The list below is not an exhaustive list, but meant to give you an idea of some of the assessment types that you may see:

-- Supplemental questionnaire - This type of assessment will always involve a complete-at-home questionnaire.
+- Supplemental Questionnaire - This type of assessment will always involve a complete-at-home questionnaire.
 In addition to a questionnaire, you may also be asked questions about your relevant work experience, respond to essay questions, and/or provide a writing sample.

-- Online on-demand assessment - These assessments can vary in length and be anywhere from a few questions to as long as three hours.
+- Online On-Demand Assessment - These assessments can vary in length and be anywhere from a few questions to as long as three hours.
 Typically, you will receive these types of assessments via email and have about a week to complete it.
 Before starting the assessment, please be sure to read the instructions carefully to see if you have to complete the assessment in one sitting or if you can pause it.

-- Oral panel - An oral panel is a structured interview that may be conducted in-person or virtually.
+- Oral Panel - An oral panel is a structured interview that may be conducted in-person or virtually.
 During this type of assessment, you will meet with several panelists and asked a number of predetermined questions.
 Please be aware that the panelists may not ask follow-up questions, so it is important to be as clear with your responses as possible.
 Your answers will be scored across a pre-set rubric.

 - Practical - This in-person assessment is often used for trade and safety positions and will require you to actively complete a task that is typical of the role.
 Your technique and knowledge of safe execution will be scored by a panel of subject-matter-experts against a rubric.

-- In-person - These assessments may be computer-based or by paper-and-pencil and will be delivered in one of our testing centers.
+- In-Person - These assessments may be computer-based or by paper-and-pencil and will be delivered in one of our testing centers.

 Scoring